 The recipe has now been updated

-Deleting Drug Recipes
+Deleting a Drug Recipe

 Similar to Edit, you can only delete recipes you have created.
 Check the box next to one of your recipes and click Delete.